MINatoDesuGa/DynamicPopupManager/README.md

 # DYNAMIC POPUP MANAGER

 - Utility class to handle in game/app popups/prompts dynamically across multiple scenes
-- Currently setted up with Error, Success, Normal(only text) type prompts (feel free to extend as per your needs)
+- Currently setted up with Error, Success, Normal(only text) type prompts
 - Based on length of text, the BG and Prompt type icon(if active) will adjust so you don't have to worry about making different UI.
 [KEY FEATURE]
 - Some screenshots of current setup:
   ### Success popup demo